primitivefinance/rmm-sdk/README.md

-# Primitive V2 SDK
+# Primitive RMM SDK

-A software development kit for the Primitive V2 Protocol.
+A software development kit for Primitive RMM-01.